sinnwerkstatt/runrestic/README.md

 runrestic backup -- --one-file-system
 ```

+#### Logs for restic and hooks

+The output of `restic` and the configured pre/post-hooks is added to the `runrestic` logs at the level defined in
+`[execution] proc_log_level` (default: DEBUG), which can be overwritten with the CLI option `-p/--proc-log-level`.

+For process log levels greater than `INFO` the output of file names is suppressed and for log levels greater than WARNING
+`restic` is executed with the `--quiet` option.
+If the process log level is set to `DEBUG`, then restic is executed
+with the `--verbose` option.

+It is also possible to add `restic` progress messages to the logs by using the CLI option `--show-progress INTERVAL`
+where the `INTERVAL` is the number of seconds between the progress messages.

 ### Restic shell

 To use the options defined in `runrestic` with `restic` (e.g. for a backup restore), you can use the `shell` action: